-Wouldn’t that be an evening!
 So, now we’re settled, tell me what you are up to at the moment.
 How and why did you start it and where do you want it to go?

 What has been your proudest moment since you started writing and what has been your biggest challenge?

 What is the one big thing you’d like to achieve in your chosen arena?
-Be as ambitious as you like, its just us talking after all!
+Be as ambitious as you like, it’s just us talking after all!

 I love to travel, and I’m currently drawing up a bucket list of things I’d like to do in the future.
 Where is your favourite place that you’ve been and what do you have at the top of your bucket list?

 Wow, that sounds like a fascinating period of your life.
 Books are my big passion and central to my blog and I’m always looking for recommendations.
 What one book would you give me and recommend as a ‘must-read’?

 So, we’ve been drinking all evening.
 What is your failsafe plan to avoid a hangover and your go-to cure if you do end up with one?

+Great news.
 After our fabulous night out, what would be your ideal way to spend the rest of a perfect weekend?

 I think you’ve set the tone, so there will be books, and chat about them, and music.
 A bit of sunshine if I’m lucky.
 Maybe I’ll walk across London Fields to All Saints in Haggerston to hear my son play the organ on Sunday morning; perhaps the younger one will cook lunch or dinner.
 Is Endeavour still showing on television?